ruyiq/leetcode/1211-queries-quality-and-percentage/README.md

 | position    | int     |
 | rating      | int     |
 +-------------+---------+
-There is no primary key for this table, it may have duplicate rows.
+This table may have duplicate rows.
 This table contains information collected from some queries on a database.
 The <code>position</code> column has a value from <strong>1</strong> to <strong>500</strong>.
 The <code>rating</code> column has a value from <strong>1</strong> to <strong>5</strong>.
 Query with <code>rating</code> less than 3 is a poor query.